+Milwaukee Tool makes a ton of drills.
+Between 12V and 18V, brushed and brushless, corded and cordless—you have a lot to choose from.
+So how do you pick?
 When you put your hands on and test over 50 drills a year, you get a feel for who makes the best cordless drill.
-After testing all those tools we really understand how each of the Milwaukee cordless drills fits into their lineup.
+This article helps you understand how each of the Milwaukee cordless drills fits into their lineup.
 The best Milwaukee drill for you may be the most powerful, the best value, or the most compact.
-It really just depends on what you plan to do with the tool and what kind of work you want to accomplish.
+It just depends on what you plan to do with the tool and what kind of work you want to accomplish.

-Our recommendations come after hours of torque and run-time testing as well as after giving the tools lots of real-world use.
-In the end, we may recommend a different Milwaukee drill for a journeyman electrician than someone starting out in construction.
-Recommending a single tool for everyone never works—so, hopefully, this article helps you find the model that fits your application and gives you the performance, features, ergonomics, and value you need.
+My recommendations come after hours of torque and run-time testing and after giving the tools lots of real-world use.
+I recommend a different Milwaukee drill for the journeyman electrician than I do for someone just starting out in construction.
+Yet another drill makes sense for the homeowner who wants to use Milwaukee tools.
+Recommending a single tool for everyone never works.
+Hopefully, I can help you find the model that gives you the performance, features, ergonomics, and value you need.

 - Best Milwaukee Drill Sets